Kathryn Fox

-Kathryn Fox (born 1966) is an Australian writer, public speaker, and medical practitioner.
+Kathryn Fox (born 1966) is an Australian author, screenwriter, public speaker, podcast host and former medical practitioner.
 She is one of Australia's most popular authors.
-Her Anya Crichton series of crime novels has received multiple awards, nominations and international acclaim.
-In 2015, she followed up with Private Sydney, a thriller co-written with the world's best-selling author, James Patterson.
+Her Anya Crichton series of crime novels has received multiple awards, nominations and is internationally acclaimed.
+In 2015, she followed up with Private Sydney (titled "Missing" in the USA) a thriller co-written with the world's best-selling author, James Patterson.
+She hosts the true-crime podcast, Crime Insiders Forensics, produced by LiSTNR.

-A passionate advocate for health and literacy, she started up the 'Read For Life' charity which provides education for underprivileged Indigenous children around Australia.

 Life and work

-Fox is a Fellow of the Royal Australian College of General Practitioners with a special interest in forensic medicine.
+Fox became a Fellow of the Royal Australian College of General Practitioners, with a special interest in forensic medicine.
 After 12 years, she ceased medical practice to concentrate on writing.

-Her crime novels feature forensic pathologist Anya Crichton as the main protagonist.
-She is also working on a screenplay and a TV series.
+Her crime novels feature forensic physician, Anya Crichton, as the main protagonist and have been praised by luminaries including Lee Child, Jeffery Deaver, James Patterson, Kathy Reichs, among others.

-Fox lives in Sydney and, aside from her writing and medical careers, is the patron of a reading programme for remote and Indigenous communities that promotes the links between literacy and health.
+In 2023, Fox began hosting the LiSTNR podcast, Crime Insiders, alongside Brent Sanders, where she interviews forensic experts about complex and high profile crimes.
+Previous guests include Paola Magni, Roger Byard, Jodie Ward, Max Houck and Gail Anderson.

+Fox lives in Sydney and is currently writing, producing and developing a number of projects for film and television.
+Her Anya Crichton series of books is being adapted for television, titled 'CRICHTON'.